simoninireland/epydemic/doc/implementation/events.rst

 A *posted* event is an event that happens at a specific, known, simulation time. that is to say, *both* the event *and* the time when it will happen are known when the event is created.
+Events are posted by calling :meth:`Dynamics:postEvent`.

 A *stochastic* event is an event chosen using a stochastic process, meaning that the event happens (or doesn't) on some model element (typically a node or edge).
+Events are declared using :meth:`Dynamics.addFixedRateEventr` or :meth:`Dynamics.addEventPerElement`.
-Exactly how these events work depend on the dynamics used (see below).
+Exactly how these events are chosen depend on the dynamics used (see below).

 Decomposition